The 8th Wonder of the World: Stern King Kong Tutorial

 Each KING KONG letter gives a different award, and the awards for subsequent letters (past the first completion) are different from those of the first completion.
 When all eight letters are lit, the gong will light for T-Rex battle if no other modes are currently running.

-- Deadeye: This mode is lit at the Kong Cave VUK after spelling KING the first time and can only be started when no other modes are available.
+- Deadeye: This mode is lit at the Kong Cave VUK after spelling KING the first time (KING KO on the premium) and can only be started when no other modes are available.
 It greatly resembles the Skill Fire mode on Williams’ Congo in that for the next 30 seconds, the player will only be able to make skill shots, and the flippers will be turned off for the duration.
 Make three skill shots to light the river lane for deadeye jackpot.
-1 more skill shot than before is required to light subsequent deadeye jackpots.

-- T-Rex Battle: This is a 4-ball multiball that takes priority over all other game features.
-There are two T-Rex to defeat and each one is represented by a spread of three shots.
-Once all three shots of the same color are hit, shoot the spider pit and prepare to mash the action button to deal damage to the T-Rex and score 250k per button mash.
-Defeating one of the two T-Rex will add a ball and defeating both is a requirement for the wizard mode.
+- T-Rex Battle: This is a 4-ball multiball that takes priority over all other game features (excluding treasure hunt, which can be started before playing T-rex and brought into it).
+There are two T-rex to defeat and each one is represented by a spread of three shots - three on the left and three on the right - with random shots able to be spotted at the side ramp.
+Once all three shots of the same color are hit, shoot the spider pit and prepare to mash the action button to deal damage to the T-Rex and score an increasing value per mash that increases further as red flashing shots are made around the playfield.
+Each T-rex requires three sets of their colored shots to defeat.
+Defeating one of the two T-rex will add a ball and defeating both is a requirement for the wizard mode.

 King Kong Multiball